neondatabase/website/content/docs/guides/prisma.md

 </CodeBlock>

-For configuration guidance, please refer to Prisma's [Recommended connection pool size guide](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management#recommended-connection-pool-size).
+For configuration guidance, refer to Prisma's [Recommended connection pool size guide](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management#recommended-connection-pool-size).

-In addition to pool size, you can configure a `pool_timeout` setting for the Prisma connection pool.
-This setting defines the amount of time your Prisma Client's query engine has to process a query before throwing an exception and moving on to the next query in the queue.
+In addition to pool size, you can configure a `pool_timeout` setting.
+This setting defines the amount of time the Prisma Client query engine has to process a query before it throws an exception and moves on to the next query in the queue.
 The default `pool_timeout` setting is 10 seconds.
 If you still experience timeouts after increasing `connection_limit` setting, you can try setting the `pool_timeout` parameter to a value larger than the default (10 seconds).
-For configuration guidance, please refer to [Increasing the pool timeout](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management#increasing-the-pool-timeout), in the _Prisma documentation_.
+For configuration guidance, refer to [Increasing the pool timeout](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management#increasing-the-pool-timeout), in the _Prisma documentation_.

 <CodeBlock shouldWrap>